LiteLLM — Unified OpenAI-Compatible API for 100+ LLM Providers

 failure_callback: ["prometheus"]

-Step 3: Start the Stack #
+Step 3: Start and Test #

 # Pull and start all services